google/motive/docs/src/programmers_guide/engine.md

 appropriate [MotiveProcessor][].

 All [Motivator][]s under a `MotiveEngine` are updated at the same time, by calling `MotiveEngine::AdvanceFrame()`.
-This eliminates overhead of updating every [Motivator][] individually, and indeed, it provides many opportunities for optimizations.
+This eliminates the overhead of updating every [Motivator][] individually, and indeed, it provides many other opportunities for optimizations.

 You can have several `MotiveEngines` in your program, if you like, but you will have the best performance by sticking to just one, if possible.